willhan123/Docs/re-book/transaction-en.md

 +----+------+
 4 rows in set (0.00 sec)
 ```
-If the abvoe transaction is executed in TenDB Cluster, and the `update` query failed.
+If the above transaction is executed in TenDB Cluster, and the `update` query failed.
 It can be caused by the reason that, in the backend, execution were successful in some shards but also failed in some other shards.
 Under this circumstance, if we follow the InnoDB transactions' rules, where subsequent statements can be commited, then it is likely to cause certain statement (like the `update` above) to be partially successful.

 Therefore, if the atomicity of the transaction is strictly followed, the entire transaction cannot continue to execute after one of the above SQL execution failures, and directly rolls back.